ansible/community-docs/integration_tests_quick_start_guide.rst

 Integration tests are functional tests of modules and plugins.
 We will use the word ``module`` throughout this document implying both modules and plugins.

-With this kind of tests, we check if a module as a whole satisfies its functional requirements.
+With integration tests, we check if a module as a whole satisfies its functional requirements.
 Simply put, we check that features work as expected and users will get the outcome described in the module's documentation.

 You can see `two kinds <https://docs.ansible.com/ansible/latest/dev_guide/developing_collections_testing.html#adding-integration-tests>`_ of integration tests used in the collections: using Ansible roles and using ``runme.sh``.
 In this guide we will describe the first one.